ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-Pathogenic variants in _RBM20_ cause DCM due to **decreased gene product level or altered gene product sequence** due to a variety of mechanisms including altered splicing of targets.
-A dominant negative effect causing disrupted RNA binding is also a possible/likely mechanism.
+Pathogenic variants in _PLN_ cause cardiomyopathy by **decreased gene product level or altered gene product sequence**.
-Missense variants are responsible for the majority of DCM cases although a small number of truncating variants (nonsense) have been reported.
-Of note, there are multiple ClinVar entries of truncating variants associated with DCM reported by diagnostic laboratories, comparing to the very low number of truncating variants detected in gnomAD.
- **Loss of function via truncating variants is not absolutely established, but highly likely.**
- _RBM20_-related DCM is inherited in an autosomal dominant manner, and disease is often an aggressive arrhythmogenic phenotype with high rates of heart failure and sudden cardiac death.
-Pathogenic _RBM20_ variants are likely to account for approximately 1.5-3% of familial DCM cases.
-There is a pathogenic variant hotspot in exon 9 (RS motif, amino acids 634-638). </td>
+  Inheritance is typically autosomal dominant with incomplete penetrance but biallelic variants have been described and appear to confer an earlier onset and more severe phenotype (PMID: 12639993).

+ **_PLN_ is encoded by one coding exon (52 amino acids)**.
+Schmitt et al described a missense variant (p.Arg9Cys) in a patient with DCM.
+The variant segregated with disease in the family; transgenic mice developed biventricular dilatation (PMID: 12610310).
+A stop gained variant and inframe deletion have also been described (PMID: 12639993; PMID 16432188).
+There are 6 pathogenic/likely pathogenic variants reported on ClinVar: 1 missense, 2 stop gained, 2 frameshift and a large deletion all associated with dilated cardiomyopathy.

+ In the Netherlands there is a founder mutation p.Arg14del.
+Up to 10-15% of both dilated cardiomyopathy and arrhythmogenic cardiomyopathy patients are reported to be caused by _PLN_-R14del.
+(PMID: 33020536).

+ ClinGen found no difference in the molecular mechanism(s) underlying _PLN_-related DCM and HCM and observed that inter and intrafamilial variability in phenotype had been reported.
+Haghighi et al describe the same variant (p.
+Leu39X) in a family causing severe DCM in the homozygous state and both DCM and HCM phenotypes in the heterozygous state (PMID: 12639993).
+This variant has also been reported in other HCM families (PMID: 21167350).
+As a result, ClinGen curated _PLN_ for an association with intrinsic cardiomyopathy and did not separately evaluate the evidence for the role in hypertrophic vs dilated phenotypes.

+ _PLN_ is definitively associated with cardiomyopathy and the majority of variants reported appear to be associated with DCM.
+Experts commented that further investigation into _PLN_ and HCM and the variant classes associated needs to be undertaken. </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h5>RBM20</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>